Beat the Weekend binge

 Weekend Binge Eating

 No surprises then, that a weekend of bingeing can have disastrous effects on our attempts to lose weight.
-Indeed, more new research published this summer in journal Obesity, found that Saturday is actually the worst enemy for slimmers.
+Indeed, more research published in journal Obesity, found that Saturday is actually the worst enemy for slimmers.

 The study followed 48 adults, aged 50-60 years, and found those who followed diet or exercise programmes over a year lost weight more slowly than was expected because they ate more at weekends.